yrLIU-ediacaran/Lamonte_sppa/README.md

 University of Chinese Academy of Sciences, Beijing, 100049, China Department of Zoology, and the University Museum of Zoology, University of Cambridge, Cambridge, CB2 3EJ, UK

-Co-authors: Zhe Chen, Scott Evans, Shuhai Xiao, Xunlai Yuan, Emily Mitchell
+Co-authors: Zhe Chen, Scott Evans, Shuhai Xiao, Xunlai Yuan, Emily G. Mitchell

 Funding:
 This research was supported by Science Fund for Creative Research Groups of National Natural Science Foundation of China (42130207)